Mahurangi Magazine logo

 Endnotes top| Endnotes bottom

-MakaurauStrictly, Tāmaki Makaurau, but Makaurau—reo Māori meaning “desired by many”—is Mahurangi Magazine’s longstanding suggestion as the name for the Auckland Council governance region–Whangārei rail-with-trail Just one, hero-project use for green steel is a new, standard-gauge rail-with-trail route between the ports of MakaurauStrictly, Tāmaki Makaurau, but Makaurau—reo Māori meaning “desired by many”—is Mahurangi Magazine’s longstanding suggestion as the name for the Auckland Council governance region and Whangārei, for freight and passengers, and for recreational walkers and cyclists.
-At the Makaurau–Auckland end, it would cross the harbour there with the only new crossing that would ever be needed—with the only new Waitematā crossing that could come close to being Great Mobilisation-justified.
+MakaurauStrictly, Tāmaki Makaurau, but Makaurau—reo Māori meaning “desired by many”—is Mahurangi Magazine’s longstanding suggestion as the name for the Auckland Council governance region–Whangārei rail-with-trail Just one, hero-project use for green steel is a new, standard-gauge rail-with-trail route between the ports of MakaurauStrictly, Tāmaki Makaurau, but Makaurau—reo Māori meaning “desired by many”—is Mahurangi Magazine’s longstanding suggestion as the name for the Auckland Council governance region and Whangārei, for freight and passengers, and for cyclists and recreational walkers—not least of all, to magnificently complement New Zealand’s national walkway: Te Araroa.
+At the Makaurau /Auckland end, it would cross the harbour there with the only new crossing that would ever be needed—with the only new Waitematā crossing that could ever come close to being Great Mobilisation-justified.

 Return to text